MaMein/OutlookEmailExportScript/README.md

 # OutlookEmailExportScript
-Exports Emails to harddrive using the folderstructure from EMail Database.
+Export emails to harddrive using the folderstructure from email Database.

 ## For configuration use the following modul constants
 + **STRING_NAME_EXPORT_EMAILFOLDER**